How Reliable is Language Model Micro-Benchmarking?: Results

 We consider four micro-benchmark selection methods and two random sampling baselines across the four benchmark suites, using agreement (Eq.~\ref{eqn:agreement}) and MDAD (Eq.~\ref{eqn:mdad}) from \S\ref{sec:meta-evaluation}.
 MDAD reveals limitations of all the micro-benchmarking approaches we consider in the extreme dataset reduction regime and provides a finer-grained analysis than existing meta-evaluation measures (\S\ref{sec:mdad-differences}, \S\ref{sec:target-model-robustness}).
 We show that random sampling is competitive with other micro-benchmark selection if sampling at least 250 examples (\S\ref{sec:results-random}). \S\ref{sec:generalization} analyzes micro-benchmark generalization to new draws of the task.
 The complete results per benchmark for all parameter settings are in Appendix~\ref{app:full-results-entire-benchmarks}.
 Appendix~\ref{app:bento-results} shows that our analysis also holds for a micro-benchmarking method that selects whole subtasks.

-\paragraph{All evaluated micro-benchmarks have limits at extremely small sizes.} Figure~\ref{fig:seen-correctness-results-panel} examines how agreement varies with micro-benchmark size across methods and benchmarks.
+\paragraph{Larger micro-benchmarks afford lower MDAD.} Figure~\ref{fig:seen-correctness-results-panel} examines how agreement varies with micro-benchmark size across methods and benchmarks.
 Each agreement curve is summarized by an MDAD value (Figure~\ref{fig:seen-correctness-results-panel}, rightmost column); lower MDAD values correspond to higher reliability.
-The leftmost column of panels shows that BBH micro-benchmarks of size 10 cannot reliably rank model pairs unless they differ by almost 15 points of accuracy!
-The only exception to this is Anchor Points, which has higher agreement at smaller micro-benchmark sizes.
+As a first case study, consider BBH micro-benchmarks (Figure~\ref{fig:seen-correctness-results-panel}, bottom row).
 As more examples are selected, model pairwise rankings on micro-benchmarks are likely to be more predictive of those on the full eval set.
+For example, the agreement curves in the 100-example panel have shifted to the left of their positions in the 10-example panel.
 Just as agreement steadily increases as more examples are selected, MDAD steadily decreases for all methods as more examples are selected.
+As the number of examples increases from 10 to 100 to 1000, MDAD for tinyBenchmarks drops from 16 to 4 to 1.

+\paragraph{All evaluated micro-benchmarks have limits at extremely small sizes.} The leftmost column of Figure~\ref{fig:seen-correctness-results-panel} shows that BBH micro-benchmarks of size 10 cannot reliably rank model pairs unless they differ by almost 15 points of accuracy!
+The only exception to this is Anchor Points, which has higher agreement at smaller micro-benchmark sizes.
 When 10 examples are selected from BBH, Anchor Points achieves an MDAD of 6.
-If a model pair differs by more than 6 points on the full BBH then this micro-benchmark is likely to correctly rank these models.
+If a model pair differs by more than 6 points on the full BBH, then this micro-benchmark is likely to correctly rank these models.
 If a model pair has an accuracy difference on the full BBH of less than the MDAD, e.g.\ 2 points of accuracy, then this micro-benchmark is unlikely to correctly rank these models.
-Overall, no micro-benchmarking method can consistently distinguish models that differ on the full benchmark by fewer than 3 points of accuracy on MMLU, 3.5 points of accuracy on MMLU-Pro, 6 points of accuracy on BBH, or 6.5 points of accuracy on GPQA when selecting 10 examples.
+Overall all micro-benchmarking methods are limited when selecting only 10 examples.
+No method can consistently distinguish models that differ on the full benchmark by fewer than 3 points of accuracy on MMLU, 3.5 points of accuracy on MMLU-Pro, 6 points of accuracy on BBH, or 6.5 points of accuracy on GPQA.